ArcherFMY/SD-T2I-360PanoImage/README.md

 repository for [**Diffusion360: Seamless 360 Degree Panoramic Image Generation based on Diffusion Models** ](https://arxiv.org/pdf/2311.13141.pdf)

 ## News!!!
+- 2024.5.20.
+I recommend to install 0.20.0<= diffusers <= 0.26.0.
+The higher diffusers version will get an over-saturated SR result.
 - 2024.5.17.
 A ComfyUI plugin of this repo is released!
 See https://github.com/ArcherFMY/Diffusion360_ComfyUI for more information